Romambo/JCSDK_DocumentFile/unity_Document.md

        2. Access related ads APIs and callback Apis

-          You can see the following "SDK access process and configuration" and "Advertising interface callback API and use" to implement it yourself.We also provide cs files, you can refer to "iOS_UnityBridge"
+          You can use "IOSBridge.cs" and "IOSListener.cs" in the downloaded "iOS_UnityBridge" file，If you want to access Api in your own way, please refer to the "SDK access process and configuration" and "Ad interface callback API" content in the document

        3. Xcode configuration

-           You can refer to the following list to configure manually.
-We also provide the "cs" file for reference.
-For details, see: "JCiOSSDKPostprocess.cs" in the "iOS_UnityBridge" file.(Please put JCiOSSDKPostprocess.cs in the Editor directory of Unity3D IDE.
-If there is an error in JCiOSSDKPostprocess.cs, please modify it yourself to adapt to the version.)
+           We provide the "cs" file for reference.
+For details, see: "JCiOSSDKPostprocess.cs" in the "iOS_UnityBridge" file.
+(Please put JCiOSSDKPostprocess.cs into the Editor directory of Unity3D IDE.
+If there is an error in JCiOSSDKPostprocess.cs, please modify it yourself to adapt to the version)

-           iOS14 support configuration details see [iOS14 support] document.
+           If you want to add configuration in your own way, please open the following foldable content for manual configuration

+           If you want to learn more about the configuration details supported by iOS14, please refer to the [iOS14 Support] document.
            <details>
            <summary>configuration List</summary>